firedrakeproject/firedrake/docs/source/variational-problems.rst

    s = Function(V)

-and call :py:func:`~firedrake.solving.solve` to solve the variational
+and call :py:func:`~.solve` to solve the variational
 problem:

 .. code-block:: python